craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Oct 30 23.md

 ### What happened?

 Eleanor visits a White Church here in town by Tendered Alir Yivaan who gives her an iron censor to keep [[Its Greatness]] with her.
 Elanor left the candle on the desk lit by the White Flame.

+It is now the night of the 12th, next game beings tomorrow